hsnvnd/iron-deficiency-ML/README.md

 ## Overview
 This repository contains the source code for the paper **"Iron Deficiency Detection in Plants: Machine Learning to Uncover Significant Wavelengths in Reflectance Spectra"**.
 The project focuses on iron deficiency detection in Hyperspectral-imaging datasets for tomato, cucumber, barley, maize, and lupine.
+The project used hyperspectral imaging to capture leaf reflectance between 400–1000 nm.
+I worked with the processed spectral data extracted from those images.

 ## Dataset Overview